flurdy/blog/_drafts/all-eggs-in-one-cloud-basket.md

 The same happens with newer companies and projects that perhaps choose other big providers such as GCP or Azure.
 Once they are on and it works they do not look further as their chosen cloud provider does everything they need.

+If you only use one provider your employees can specialise and enhance their skills of its specific features.

 ## Cloud lock-in